svilupp/svilupp.github.io/scratchpad/rag_part3_new_interface.md

 You immediately see that while a lot of the package names and macros look sensible, they did NOT come from our trusted knowledge base (all highlighted in magenta).
 In real life, we would also have clearly labeled source links that we could verify with one click.

+The annotation system is fully customizable (bring your own logic, styles, etc.).
 You can also obtain this information in HTML format to easily show it in your Genie apps!

 ## A Closer Look at the Modular Interface